 Ten top tips for supporting your child through the coronavirus pandemic:

 You can tell your child that you will let them know if you do find out the answer.
-What is most important, is to open the channels of communication with your child and be available to answer questions truthfully when
+What is most important, is to open the channels of communication with your child and be available to answer questions truthfully when they arise.

 You do not need to offer up any additional information about the virus, but instead respond to the questions and concerns that they offer to you.